Travel Hacking 101: What Is Travel Hacking and How Is It Done?

 I would say (anecdotally) Kallsy and I have had our scores drop anywhere from 20-40 points when applying for a new card.
 This typically corrected itself and returned to the original score within 2-3 months, as we always pay off all of our cards, every time.
-The good news is that when you open a card, your available credit increases so that actually improves your credit score.
+The good news is that when you open a card, your available credit increases which actually improves your credit score.
 The net effect is usually a temporary decrease, that (with no other negative factors) corrects itself in a few months (or at least it has for us in the 3 years we have been travel hacking with credit cards).

 What Exactly Is the “Minimum Spend” for Credit Card Sign-Up Bonuses?